waether-the-strm/greek-vases/README.md

 ## Features

-- 3D environment with realistic lighting and shadows
+- Interactive 3D environment with lighting and shadows
-- Multiple types of Greek vases with different designs
+- Several types of procedurally generated Greek vases on pedestals
-- Interactive navigation through the gallery
+- First-Person Shooter (FPS) style navigation (WASD + Mouse look)
+- Ability to break vases by clicking on them
-- Physics simulation for breaking vases
+- Physics simulation for falling shards
+- Pointer lock for immersive control

 ## Technologies Used